webplatform/docs-wpd/Creating_API_pages/index.md

 Note, you may have to create the topic category for your API listing.
 How to do this is described in [[WPD:Topics]].

-Also, '''do not check''' the '''Use page title''' or '''Print all subpages boxes'''.
+Also, '''do not check''' the '''Use page title''' or '''Print all subpages''' boxes.

 ====Main Content section====